 Another impetus for change occurred this week when I considered the idea of focus.
 Focus is a counterpoint to self-discipline.

-For the most part I am disciplined in my writing.
+For the most part, I am disciplined in my writing.
 I write every day, I get things done, and I meet deadlines.
-I have focus on each project while I’m working on it.
+I have a focus on each project while I’m working on it.
 My problem is my focus jumps throughout the day, hopping from one project to the next, to the next, to the next.
+I need balance.
 Each one seems critical; each one looms as the imperative task at that moment.